rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 The goal was to create a simple, user-friendly interface.

 The prototype included the following design elements:

- **Login Page**:
-  - Asks the user to enter their name before accessing the app
-  - Shows the app logo and a “Start Cooking!” button

-- **Main Page (Home)**:
-  - Displays recipe cards in a grid layout
-  - Navigation bar includes: "About", "Add Recipe", "My Recipes", buttons and a search bar
-  - Users can switch between all recipes and their own recipes using the toggle

-- **Recipe Detail Page**:
-  - Shows full details of a selected recipe (name, ingredients, steps)
-  - Includes "Edit", "Delete", "Add Recipe", and "Home" buttons

-- **Add/Edit Form Page**:
-  - Shared form used for both creating and updating recipes
-  - Contains fields for recipe name, ingredients, and step-by-step instructions
-  - Includes form validation for required fields
-  - Features "Save", "Cancel", and "Home" buttons

 The link of the Figma prototype - https://www.figma.com/design/6EVSQ4YpoGYnLhs6DXirWG/Final-Project-for-Adv-web-course?node-id=0-1&t=dlKvlASjNEuexZaY-1